Operata MCP Server

 knowledge

 Retrieve information from the Operata knowledge base.
-This tool is useful for understanding Operata features, troubleshooting, and getting contextual help.
+This tool is useful for understanding Operata features, troubleshooting, and getting contextual help about CX observability concepts.

 Use cases: